Skip to content

 One of my favourite pieces of sculpture is a bird feeder that looks like a flower bud.
 Turn left as soon as you have gone through the gateway.
 If the gardens are quiet you may even see red squirrels.

 The walled gardens are to the right of the castle as you face the front.
-The gardens looks lovely anytime of the year and they also have some lovely sculptures in them too.
+The gardens look lovely any time of the year and they also have some lovely sculptures in them too.

 path to woods

-One of my favourite spots for a nice quiet walk is the woodlands.
-At the front right hand corner of the castle there is a path that runs beside the castle.
+At the front right-hand corner of the castle, there is a path that runs beside the castle.
 Follow this down and then step down the large steps and cross a bridge over the river.
 There are two amazing redwoods there and a nice path that follows the river.
 It does go up and down a bit so there are some steeper sections.

 coach park sign